Why ADHD Brains Struggle with Decluttering (And What Actually Helps)

 Jo de Serrano OBE DUniv

-If you have ADHD, struggling with decluttering isn't a character flaw.
-It's a predictable consequence of how your brain is wired and most decluttering advice is designed for brains wired completely differently.
+NHS England estimates that around 2.5 million people in England have ADHD, the majority undiagnosed.
+If you are one of those who have ADHD, struggling with decluttering isn't a character flaw.
+It's a predictable consequence of how your brain is wired, and most decluttering advice is designed for brains wired completely differently.

 Here's what's actually going on, and what genuinely helps.